twrchtrwyth/pelican/content/pages/books.md

 Tags: books
 Status: published
 Slug: books
-Summary: A list of books wot I have read.
+Summary: A list of books I have read/am reading.
 ---

-## Books wot I have enjoyed
+This is a list of books and/or short stories I can recall reading, which probably means I enjoyed them.

-### Before records began
+## Before records began

 Haruki Murakami
 : Norwegian Wood